rguske/blog/content/posts/using-windows-smb-shares-in-kubernetes.md

 ## Testing

-The foloowing test will be done in Namespace `smb-test`.
+The following test will be done in Namespace `smb-test`.

 `kubectl create ns smb-test`.